 We all know about the high sugar content in foods such as ice cream, cookies, candy bars, and donuts.
 But did you know that sugar is found in a vast array of foods other than just those that are considered “sweet”?
-And that sweetness can trigger sugar cravings?
 You might be surprised to find sugar in these pantry staples: bacon, sausage, ketchup, pasta sauce, peanut butter, almond butter, bread, crackers, nut milks, and coffee creamers.
 And that’s not all.
 Sugar goes by many names, 56 different ones to be exact, including barely malt, carob syrup, dextrose, diastase, ethyl maltol, galactose, lactose, maltodextrin, sorbitol, and sucrose.
-Even when we are trying to be health-conscious consumers, sugar can sneak its way into our diets.
+Even when we are trying to be health-conscious consumers, sugar can sneak it’s way into our diets.

 When we consume sugary foods, the dopamine receptors in our brain ignite.
 Dopamine is responsible for controlling feelings of pleasure and reward.
 Therefore, when we eat sugar, the dopamine response encourages us to continue eating sweet foods.
 Insulin is another key player in sugar cravings.
 This hormone is found in the pancreas and tells the body to either utilize sugar for energy or for storage.
 When we eat foods high in sugar, our insulin levels spike, causing our blood sugar levels to rise.
 This gives us energy, but not sustained energy.
 In about an hour or so, your blood sugar levels will drop, making you feel lethargic and desiring either a nap or sweet treat.

 Boost your immune system, mood, and sleep